 This function is like COOFRAME and is used when there is more than one frame that can be selected.
-The 1st parameter is the number of the frame, selected from all that have the name specified in the 2nd parameter (you can also use wildcard characters like and ?):
+The $1^{st}$ parameter is the number of the frame, selected from all that have the name specified in the $2^{nd}$ parameter (you can also use wildcard characters like \ and ?):

-'''

 [name] = COOFRAMES(number, frame, alignment, width, height)

-'''

-In the alignment, width, and height optional parameters you can use the same syntax of a frame (see page 45).
+In the alignment, width, and height optional parameters you can use the same syntax of a frame (see page 47).
+In the frame parameter you can specify another COOFRAME function, but between < and >.